Defrosted/Simple-OOPE-Shell/README.md

     - Renames &lt;original&gt; file or directory to &lt;new&gt;
     - Cannot be used to move files or directories
 - cp &lt;filename&gt; &lt;new&gt;
-    - Creates a copy of file &lt;filename> with the name of &lt;new&gt;
+    - Creates a copy of file &lt;filename&gt; with the name of &lt;new&gt;
 - rm &lt;name&gt;
     - Removes a corresponding directory or file with &lt;name&gt;
 - exit